 The Uintah framework is based on the fundamental idea of structuring applications drivers and applications packages as a Directed Acyclic Graph (DAG) of computational tasks, belonging to Uintah components that access local and global data from a data warehouse that is part of an MPI process and that deals with the details of communication.
 A runtime system manages the asynchronous and out-of-order (where appropriate) execution of these tasks and addresses the complexities of (global) MPI and (per node) thread based communication.
-Each Uintah component implements the algorithms necessary to solve partial differential equations (PDEs) on structured adaptive mesh refinement (SAMR) grids.
-The runtime system provides a mechanism for integrating multiple simulation components and by analyzing the dependencies and communication patterns between these components efficiently execute the resulting multi-physics simulation.
-Four primary components have been developed and include: 1) a low and high-speed compressible flow solver, ICE [24]; 2) a material point method algorithm, MPM [45] for structural mechanics; 3) a fluid-structure interaction (FSI) algorithm, MPMICE which combines the ICE and MPM components [21, 22]; and 4) a turbulent reacting CFD component, ARCHES [42] designed for simulation of turbulent reacting flows with participating media radiation.
-These underlying components are essentially developed in an agnostic communication free way as the framework was designed [38] to allow the developer to focus solely on developing the tasks for solving the partial differential equations on a local set of block structured grids without using any specific MPI calls.
-Uintah components are primarily composed of C++ classes that follow a simple API to establish connections with other components in the system.
+Each Uintah component implements the algorithms necessary to solve partial differential equations (p.d.e.s) on structured adaptive mesh refinement (SAMR) grids.
+The runtime system provides a mechanism for integrating multiple simulation components and after analyzing the dependencies and communication patterns between these components efficiently executes the resulting multi-physics simulation.
+Four primary components have been developed and include: 1) a low and high-speed compressible flow solver, ICE [26]; 2) a Material Point Method algorithm, MPM [47] for structural mechanics; 3) a fluid-structure interaction (FSI) algorithm, MPMICE which combines the ICE and MPM components [23, 24]; and 4) a turbulent reacting CFD component, ARCHES [44] designed for simulation of turbulent reacting flows with participating media radiation.

+Uintah components allow the developer to focus solely on developing the tasks for solving the partial differential equations on a local set of block structured meshes without using any specific MPI calls [40].
+Such components are composed of C++ classes that follow a simple API to establish connections with other components in the system.
 The component itself is expressed as a sequence of tasks where data dependencies (inputs and outputs) are explicitly specified by the developer.
-The tasks along with the data dependencies are then compiled into a task-graph representation (Directed Acyclic Graph) to express the parallel computation along with the underlying data dependencies.
+For example in a standard p.d.e. stencil computation the component specifies the number of ghost-cell layers that are needed by a task.
+The tasks along with their data dependencies are then compiled into a DAG representation to express the parallel computation along with the underlying communications to satisfy the data needed by those tasks.
 The smallest unit of parallel work is a patch composed of a hexahedral cube of grid cells.
-Each task has a C++ method for the actual computation and each component specifies a list of tasks to be performed and the data dependencies between them [9].
-The underlying runtime system executes these tasks in a parallel way that is independent of the actual application itself.
-This division of labor between the application code and the runtime system allows the developers of the underlying parallel infrastructure to focus on scalability concerns such as load balancing, task (component) scheduling, communications, including accelerator or co-processor interaction.
-In addition, I/O is handled at this level with a design that facilitates the incorporation of efficient libraries such as PIDX [27].
-The separation, of user code and runtime system, as illustrated by Figure 1, and also the runtime system that is used on each compute node, see Figure 1, permits us to leverage advances in the runtime system, such as scalability, to be immediately applied to applications without any additional work by the component developer.
-The nodal component of the runtime system has an execution layer that runs on each core that also queries the nodal data structures in order to find tasks to execute and works with a single data warehouse per multi-core node to access local variables and and non-local variables through MPI communications.
-Each mesh patch that is executed on a node uses a local task graph that is composed of the algorithmic steps (tasks) that are stored along with various queues that determine which task is ready to run.
-Data management including the movement of data between nodes along with the actual storage of data in the Data Warehouse occurs on a per node basis.
-The actual execution of the various tasks are distributed on a per core level.
-Communication between the task queues, the tasks itself and the data warehouse occur on a nodal level and are shown in Figure 1.
-While this separation of concerns and indeed even some user-code has been unchanged since the first releases of Uintah, as systems have grown in complexity and scale, the runtime system has been substantially rewritten several times [10] to ensure continued scalability for the largest computer systems available to us.
-This scalability is achieved through several novel features in the code.
-The Uintah software makes use of scalable adaptive mesh refinement [30, 31, 29] and a novel load balancing approach [28], which improves on other cost models.
-While Uintah uses a Directed Acyclic Graph approach for task scheduling, the use of dynamic/out-of-order task execution is important in improving scalability [34].
-For systems with reduced memory per core, only one MPI process and only one data warehouse per node are used.
-Threads are used for task execution on individual cores.
-This has made it possible to reduce memory use by an order of magnitude and led to better scalability [32].
-Additional details surrounding Uintah's runtime system can be found in [34].
-However, even with this successful approach, the applications developer must still write code that ensures that both the computational costs and the communications costs are sufficiently well-balanced, in order to achieve scalability.
-In the case where scaling is not achieved, Uintah's detailed monitoring system is often able to identify the source of the inefficiency.
+Each task has a C++ method for the actual computation and each component specifies a list of tasks to be performed and the data dependencies between them [10].
+Uintah executes these tasks in parallel by using a runtime system that is largely independent of the actual application itself.
+Each task is only ready for execution when the data it needs has arrived as a result of the automated communications system managed by the runtime system.
+As a single data warehouse per multi-core node is used to provide access to local variables and non-local variables through automatically instantiated MPI communications, the task itself only has to acquire the data from a local data warehouse on each compute node.
+The task then puts its results into a new data warehouse for the next time step.
+The new data warehouse at the end of one step becomes the old data warehouse for the next time step.

+This division of labor between the application code and the runtime system allows the developers of the underlying parallel infrastructure to focus on scalability concerns such as load balancing, task (component) scheduling, communications, including accelerator or coprocessor interaction.
+In addition, I/O is handled at this level with a design that facilitates the incorporation of efficient libraries such as PIDX [29].

-FIG. 1.
-Uintah Architecture and Uintah Nodal Runtime System
+FIG. 1. (a) Uintah Architecture and (b) Uintah Nodal Runtime System